-Schrage (IMMX) asserts that collaborative management is a concept that describes the process of facilitating and operating in multi-organizational arrangements to solve problems that cannot be solved, or solved easily, by a single organization.
-According to Philips (1100D), collaboration is a purposive relationship designed to solve a problem by creating or discovering a solution within a given set of constraints (e.g. knowledge, time, money, competition, conventional wisdom.
+Schrage (1995) asserts that collaborative management is a concept that describes the process of facilitating and operating in multi-organizational arrangements to solve problems that cannot be solved, or solved easily, by a single organization.
+According to Philips (2008), collaboration is a purposive relationship designed to solve a problem by creating or discovering a solution within a given set of constraints (e.g. knowledge, time, money, competition, conventional wisdom.
 There is an emerging recognition of the importance of collaborative strategies in response to humanitarian crises.

 Collaboration within and between inter-agencies is essential in the continuous incessant killings in Nigeria.
-Unfortunately, such collaboration is difficult because of the complexity of the incident and also the diverse composition of people that is personnel and agencies working together, all of whom possess different skills, procedures, knowledge, and competencies.
-A recent example of this can be found in the concluding report on the terror attack in Norway on June IIII, IIOII, stating that the various emergency agencies (police, army, etc.) were unable to effectively communicate and coordinate their effort (Norges, Offentlige and Utredninger, IIOIII; Sheehan, IIOOX).
+Unfortunately, such collaboration is difficult because of the complexity of the incident and also the diverse composition of people such that is as personnel and agencies working together, all of whom possess different skills, procedures, knowledge, and competencies.
+A recent example of this can be found in the concluding report on the terror attack in Norway on June 22, 2011, stating that the various emergency agencies (police, army, etc.) were unable to effectively communicate and coordinate their effort (Norges, Offentlige and Utredninger, 2012; Sheehan, 2005).

-Also, Hakna (1101111) asserts that seniority or superiority struggles among the forces have no basis.
+Also, Hakna (2013) asserts that seniority or superiority struggles among the forces have no basis.
 The existence, roles and powers of these forces are products of the constitution of the Federal Republic of Nigeria and other relevant Acts.
 The same constitution did not anywhere define seniority or superiority of the forces.
-The superiority or otherwise of the weapon used by these forces should not imply seniority/superiority of the users, but they should be seen in the light of the role they are meant to perform to the nation rather than defining the status of anyone carrying them.
-He that carries weapon should respect the person that does not as no one carry any weapon outside official duties.
-Similarly, whatever the status of any security personnel, as soon as he/she meets another in his/her beat, such personnel must be accorded due respect to the officer on the duty post (Ammerdown Group, Holl.).
-Furthermore, officers and civilians as well should be seen as superiors in their own right and must be accorded their due respect and dignity while in their official working environment (Charlie, IMML).
-In this way, superiority struggles will be checked not only among the security operatives, but also in all facets of our social lives, if democracy must be stabilized in Nigeria (Hakna, 1101111).
+The superiority or otherwise of the weapon used by these forces should not imply seniority/superiority of the users, but they should be seen in the light of the role they are meant to perform to the nation rather than defining the status of anyone carries them.
+He that carries a weapon should respect the person that does not, as no one carries any weapon outside official duties.
+Similarly, whatever the status of any security personnel, as soon as they meet one another in their beat, such personnel must be accorded due respect as officer on the duty post (Ammerdown Group, 2016).
+Furthermore, officers and civilians as well should be seen as superiors in their own right and must be accorded their due respect and dignity while in their official working environment (Charlie, 1996).
+In this way, superiority struggles will be checked not only among the security operatives, but also in all facets of our social lives, if democracy must be stabilized in Nigeria (Hakna, 2013).